Site Map

 Another condition that poses a high risk for embolization (especially to the brain) is mitral stenosis.
 Endocarditis (infection of the inside of the heart) can also cause arterial emboli.

 A common source for an embolus is from areas of hardening (atherosclerosis causing plaque) in the aorta and other large blood vessels.
-These clots can break loose and flow down to the legs and feet.
+These clots can break loose and flow down to the abdominal organs, legs and feet.

 Paradoxical embolization can take place when a clot in a vein enters the right side of the heart and passes through a hole into the left side of the heart.
 The clot can then move to an artery and block blood flow to the brain (stroke) or other organs.